qstufie/flickrer/README.md

 - static html with js as the front (and css/js from public cdns so I don't need to write them)
 - php backend serve as microservice - frankly, I'd use node + mongodb for this job, but you guys wanted PHP so here goes.
 - As point #2 explains, php runs (with slim framework backing it) as a micro service and it only pumps out JSON data, this app is highly portable, in harsh environments, you can load balance tens of these little instances and just sit the static home somewhere in amazon.
+- db: mysql

+Reason for mysql: I'd pick mongodb + nodeJS for this any time, as it being atomic and self contained - there's no cross-user joins or anything, everything is around the one user that's logged in, however, this is a php question, and mysql is just handy enough so it will do the job - strictly speaking, there is indeed a little join we can do with recent_searches, however the requirements don't really ask for a 'grab a few users and all their recent searches' so it's not really being used.

 ### framework used:
 - backend: php slim framework